QubitPi/hashistack/docs/docs/machine-learning/index.md

 to generate the Machine Learning model in a directory ready for use next.
 We will call this directory **/abs/path/to/mlflow_models/** from now on

+After model is generated, add a **PORT** file containing a port number only to

 :::info[After model is generated...]

-- If the container runs multiple models at different ports, please make sure to add a **PORT** file containing a port number only in each sub-dir of `/abs/path/to/mlflow_models/` with one sub-dir holding one model
+- If the container runs multiple models at different ports, please make sure to add a **PORT** file containing a port number only to each sub-dir of `/abs/path/to/mlflow_models/` with one sub-dir holding one model
 - If we need custom module imports in a model, add module.py and a `__init__.py` file to the sub-dir of that model under `/abs/path/to/mlflow_models/`